 |Fax||+49 251 83 38601|

 Prior to joining Münster Law School, Nikolas served as policy advisor to Jakob von Weizsäcker at the European Parliament in Brussels working in the field of banking and financial markets regulation as well as monetary and economic policy (2014-2016).
 He contributed to the European Parliament’s first resolution on virtual currencies and the negotiations on a banking structural reform regulation.
 From 2010-2012, Nikolas clerked at the district court of Freiburg, Germany.
-He worked as a teaching assistant and research associate at the Institute for Media and Information Law at University of Freiburg, School of Law for Prof. Dr. Boris P. Paal, M.Jur.
+He worked as a teaching assistant and research associate at the Institute for Media and Information Law at the University of Freiburg, School of Law for Prof. Dr. Boris P. Paal, M.Jur.
 (Oxford).

 Nikolas holds law degrees from Stanford Law School (LL.M., 2014) and University of Freiburg, School of Law (JD-equivalent, 2010).
-Additionally, he obtained a doctorate degree in law from University of Freiburg, School of Law (Dr. iur., 2014) with a thesis on “Network Neutrality: General Principle and Antitrust Abuse Control” (published: “Netzneutralität: Leitbild und Missbrauchsaufsicht”).
+Additionally, he obtained a doctorate in law from the University of Freiburg, School of Law (Dr. iur., 2014) with a thesis on “Network Neutrality: General Principle and Antitrust Abuse Control” (published: “Netzneutralität: Leitbild und Missbrauchsaufsicht”).
 Nikolas is admitted to the State Bar of California (inactive).